18F/unit-testing-node/_pages/components/middleware.md

 ## Prevent filing multiple issues _while_ filing an issue

-So we've now tested a complete path through our core algorithm.
-However, there's a couple of corner cases we've yet to cover.
-The first is ensuring that when `execute` has begun to file an issue, that it doesn't allow another `reaction_added` event for the same message.
+You've now tested a complete path through your core algorithm.
+However, you still have a few corner cases to cover.
+The first is ensuring that when `execute` has begun to file an issue, it doesn't allow another `reaction_added` event for the same message.

-Since we have a successful happy path test case in hand, let's copy parts of it and adapt it for this new requirement.
+Because you already have a successful happy path test case in hand, you can copy parts of it and adapt it for this new requirement.
 If processing for a particular message is already underway, a subsequent call for the same message should return `undefined`:

 ```js
     it('should not file another issue for the same message when ' +